 Planning Commission Introduction

 Did you know more than 60% of municipalities in Pennsylvania have a Planning Commission?
-Fewer municipalities have municipal authorities or police departments?
+Actually, fewer municipalities have police departments.

 - Make recommendations on official maps

 - Municipal Planning Code and Local Land Use Controls